locationtech/geomesa/docs/user/installation_and_configuration.rst

-        ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa list             List GeoMesa features for a given catalog querystats       Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
+        ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa list             List GeoMesa features for a given catalog queryrasterstats Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
         version          GeoMesa Version